DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/removing-the-delivery-partner-question.md

 ## Next steps

-As we've not been able to find a way to ask school users about their delivery partner confidently, we've decided not to ask school users to input their delivery partner.
-School users are much more confident about providing their lead provider and appropriate body, so we will continue asking for these bits of information.
+As we've not been able to find a way to ask school users about their delivery partner confidently, we've decided not to ask school users to input their delivery partner for the initial release of Register early career teachers.
+We may explore this again in future, when we have more time.
+We believe that asking schools for their lead provider addresses the main problem where sometimes ECTs and mentors were starting training late because they weren't ever contacting lead providers to set up the training.

 Lead provider and delivery partner partnerships that have already been confirmed from previous years will continue to be shown to users when they are rolling over to the next academic year.